Dormancy: Trees

 Typically, temperate woody perennial plants require chilling temperatures to overcome winter dormancy (rest).
-The effect of chilling temperatures depends on species and growth stage (Fuchigami et al. 1987).
+The effect of chilling temperatures depends on species and growth stage.
 In some species, rest can be broken within hours at any stage of dormancy, with either chemicals, heat, or freezing temperatures, effective dosages of which would seem to be a function of sublethal stress, which results in stimulation of ethylene production and increased cell membrane permeability.

-Dormancy is a general term applicable to any instance in which a tissue predisposed to elongate or grow in some other manner does not do so (Nienstaedt 1966).
+Dormancy is a general term applicable to any instance in which a tissue predisposed to elongate or grow in some other manner does not do so.
 Quiescence is dormancy imposed by the external environment.
 Correlated inhibition is a kind of physiological dormancy maintained by agents or conditions originating within the plant, but not within the dormant tissue itself.
 Rest (winter dormancy) is a kind of physiological dormancy maintained by agents or conditions within the organ itself.
-However, physiological subdivisions of dormancy do not coincide with the morphological dormancy found in white spruce (Picea glauca) and other conifers (Owens et al. 1977).
+However, physiological subdivisions of dormancy do not coincide with the morphological dormancy found in white spruce (Picea glauca) and other conifers.
 Physiological dormancy often includes early stages of bud-scale initiation before measurable shoot elongation or before flushing.
 It may also include late leaf initiation after shoot elongation has been completed.
 In either of those cases, buds that appear to be dormant are nevertheless very active morphologically and physiologically.